uken/fluent-plugin-elasticsearch/README.md

 ### Dynamic configuration

+**NOTE**: *`out_elasticsearch_dynamic` will be planned to be marked as deprecated.* Please don't use the new Fluentd configuration.
+This plugin is maintained for backward compatibility.

 If you want configurations to depend on information in messages, you can use `elasticsearch_dynamic`.
 This is an experimental variation of the Elasticsearch plugin allows configuration values to be specified in ways such as the below:

 ```